 When it comes to removing PFAS from your drinking water, it’s important to choose a filter that specifically targets these chemicals.
 Look for filters certified by NSF International or Underwriters Laboratories (UL) that are designed to remove PFAS.
 However, keep in mind that no filter can completely eliminate all traces of these persistent chemicals.

-- Best Whole House Water Filter For PFAS: SpringWell CF
+- Whole House Water Filter: SpringWell CF

-- Best Reverse Osmosis System: WaterDrop G3P800
+- Reverse Osmosis System: WaterDrop G3P800

-- Best Filter Pitcher: Clearly Filtered
+- Filter Pitcher: Clearly Filtered

-- Best Portable Filter: Big Berkey
+- Portable Filter: Big Berkey

-- Best Under-sink Filter: Clearly Filtered 3 stage
+- Under-sink Filter: Clearly Filtered 3 stage

-- Best Countertop RO: AquaTru
+- Countertop RO: AquaTru

-- Best 3-stage under-sink: Aquasana AQ-5300
+- 3-stage under-sink: Aquasana AQ-5300

 #1.
-SpringWell Whole House Water Filter System – Best Buy In 2022
+SpringWell Whole House Water Filter System – Best Buy In 2024

 Affordable, effective and backed by a company with more than 25 years in the filtration business, SpringWell’s whole-house water filter is a rare combination of performance and value.